 Authorizes LHAs, with DHCD approval and pursuant to a DHCD-approved capital plan and regulations, to pledge a portion of their capital funds to secure debt, subject to availability under the capital plan.
 Because the amount of capital funds available to an LHA in any given year is often less than what is required to undertake urgent capital needs, such as roof replacement across all buildings in a given project, the ability to borrow against a stream of capital funds will allow LHAs to carry out critical projects in a more timely manner, with associated cost savings.

-SECTION 8.
-Section 11 of chapter 121B of the General Laws, as appearing in the 2014 Official Edition, is hereby amended by adding the following paragraph:-
+SECTION 28.
+Section 11 of said chapter 121B, as so appearing, is hereby amended by adding the following paragraph:-

 Notwithstanding any general or special law to the contrary, a housing authority, with the approval of the department, shall have the power to secure indebtedness incurred for the preservation, modernization and maintenance of one or more of its low-rent housing developments assisted under section 32 or section 34 of chapter 121B by a pledge of a portion of capital funds awarded to it for improvements to be carried out pursuant to a department-approved capital improvement plan in accordance with department regulations governing capital projects.
 The department shall promulgate regulations establishing limitations on the percentage of awarded capital funds that may be pledged to secure indebtedness, describing permitted terms for borrowing and repayment, and establishing criteria for housing authorities that will be permitted to incur indebtedness secured by a pledge of capital funds.
 Any pledge of future year capital funds under this section is subject to the availability of funds under the department’s capital spending plan as approved by the Governor for that year.
 All financing documents related to future year capital fund amounts must include a statement that the pledging of funds is subject to the availability of funds under the department’s capital spending plan as approved by the Governor.